RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 The clustering configuration of a Redis Cloud instance can be changed.
 However, hashing policy changes delete existing data (FLUSHDB) before they're applied.
-These changes such as:
+These changes include:
-are:

 1. Changing the hashing policy, either from standard to custom or vice versa.
 1. Changing the order of custom hashing policy rules.